mattiasherrfurth/mattiasherrfurth/README.md

 ## About Me

 I'm a data professional with an engineering background and a passion for computer systems.
 I have knowledge across many STEM subjects and an eternal curiosity to learn more.
 I find computing systems endlessly interesting, and have used various flavors of Linux in order to enhance my understanding of operating systems and command lines.
-I have administrated Windows and Linux servers, as well as SQL and NoSQL databases.
-I am an enthusiast of all domains of science, specializing in materials science, electrical engineering, computing systems, chemistry, and optics.
-I have spent time in many different areas of engineering across the product lifecycle, from modeling and simulation to process engineering and quality control.
+I have administrated Windows and Linux servers, SQL and NoSQL databases, and environments in AWS.

 ## Skills

 - Critical Thinking
+- Project Management
 - System Administration
 - Creative Problem Solving
-- Lifelong Learner
+- Lifelong Learning
 - Teaching, Communication, and Documentation

 ## Education